 Makenna Parkinson

 Ph.D.
-Student, Chemical and Environmental Engineering, Yale University
+Candidate, Chemical and Environmental Engineering, Yale University

 B.S.
 Engineering, Harvey Mudd College, 2023

-Makenna is a first-year Ph.D. student co-advised by Professor Menachem Elimelech and Professor John Fortner.
-Her research focuses on the synthesis, characterization, and use of metal-organic frameworks for advanced membrane separation processes.
+Makenna is a third-year Ph.D. student co-advised by Professor Menachem Elimelech and Professor John Fortner.
+Her research focuses on the synthesis, characterization, and testing of covalent organic framework membranes for selective separations.
+Her work spans fundamental studies of the impact of membrane morphology on performance to applications of COF materials for various environmental challenges, including ionic resource recovery and lithium-ion batteries.

 Outside of the lab, Makenna enjoys springboard diving and taking barre, pilates, and yoga classes.
 She also loves taking her two dogs to the beach when she’s back home in San Luis Obispo, California.